itsminal/Full-Stack-Development/README.md

 # Web Development Learning Repository

 Welcome to the **Web Development Learning** repository!
 This repository serves as a way for me to track my progress as I delve into the world of web development.
-As part of my learning journey, I'll be creating various projects using HTML5, CSS3, and eventually expanding into the MERN stack.
+As part of my learning journey, I'll be creating various projects using HTML5, CSS3, JavaScript and eventually expanding into the MERN stack.

 ## Purpose